HydraMeshnet/developer-portal/glossary.md

 ## Inspector

-A company, individual or service provider entity that wants to verify the validity of a claim, presented by the subject in the form of a [Signed Witness Statement](#signed-witness-statement).
+A company, individual, or service provider entity that wants to verify the validity of a claim, presented by the subject in the form of a [Signed Witness Statement](#signed-witness-statement).
 The trust in the validity of the statement is derived from the inspector's trust in the witness.
-For example, an inspector can be a conductor, an event gatekeeper, a bartender, etc. Usually inspectors provide a list of [scenarios](#Scenario) with all the details they need.
+For example, an inspector can be a conductor, an event gatekeeper, a bartender, etc. Usually, inspectors provide a list of [scenarios](#Scenario) with all the details they need.

 Note that we have separated [W3C's verifier](https://w3c.github.io/vc-data-model/#dfn-verifier) into a potentially different inspector (gatekeeper) and verifier (API operator).